MikeBishop/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 ### Elicited Client Authentication Flow

-This flow is initiated by a CertificateRequest message from the server to the client.
-It should only be sent if the server’s EncryptedExtensions contains a ClientAuth extension with an odd-valued certificate_request_context.
-Upon receiving a CertificateRequest message, the client may respond a contiguous sequence:
+This flow is initiated by a CertificateRequest message from the server to the client with an even-valued certificate_request_context.
+It MUST only be sent if the server’s EncryptedExtensions contains a ClientAuth extension.
+Upon receiving a CertificateRequest message, the client SHOULD respond with a contiguous sequence:

 Certificate, CertificateVerify, Finished

-or the sequence:
+or MAY respond with the sequence:

 Certificate, Finished

 where the Certificate message has an empty certificate_list field.
-The Certificate message must contain the same certificate_request_context as the CertificateRequest message.
-Non-empty Certificate messages should conform to the certificate_authorities and certificate_extensions sent in the CertificateRequest.
+The Certificate message MUST contain the same certificate_request_context as the CertificateRequest message.
+Non-empty Certificate messages SHOULD conform to the certificate_authorities and certificate_extensions sent in the CertificateRequest.

 	<- CertificateRequest
 	-> Certificate, CertificateVerify, Finished